VintaHarshitha/Interactive-To-Do-List-Application/README.md

 A simple and responsive To-Do List app built with HTML, CSS, and JavaScript.

 # Features
-Add tasks with a single click.
+1.Add tasks with a single click.

-Mark tasks as completed.
+2.Mark tasks as completed.

-Delete tasks with ease.
+3.Delete tasks with ease.

-Stores tasks in local storage so they persist on refresh.
+4.Stores tasks in local storage so they persist on refresh.

 # Usage
-Open the app.
+1.Open the app.

-Type in a task and hit "Add" to include it in your list.
+2.Type in a task and hit "Add" to include it in your list.

-Click on a task to mark it as completed.
+3.Click on a task to mark it as completed.

-Click the delete icon to remove tasks as needed.
+4.Click the delete icon to remove tasks as needed.